Dinesh2555/OS-Jackfruit/README.md

 ## 📌 Overview
 This project simulates the basic working of a container runtime.
-It demonstrates how different workloads (CPU, memory, and I/O) can be executed and monitored, similar to how containers behave in real systems.
+It demonstrates how different workloads (CPU, memory, and I/O) can be executed and monitored.

 ---

 ## ⚙️ Features
-- Execution of different workloads
-- CPU-intensive process simulation
+- CPU workload simulation
-- Memory allocation simulation
+- Memory workload simulation
-- File I/O activity simulation
+- I/O workload simulation
-- Simple monitoring system
-- Logging of outputs
+- Logging and monitoring
+- Simple container-like execution

 ---

 ## 📂 Project Structure

 OS-Jackfruit/
-├── src/            # Source code files
+├── src/
-│   ├── engine.c
-│   ├── monitor.c
-│   ├── cpu_hog.c
-│   ├── memory_hog.c
-│   ├── io_pulse.c
-│
-├── include/        # Header files
+├── include/
-│   └── monitor_ioctl.h
-│
-├── screenshots/    # Output screenshots
+├── screenshots/
-├── logs/           # Log files
+├── logs/
 ├── Makefile
 └── README.md